Carbon sequestration: In climate change mitigation and policies

-Biologic carbon sequestration on land
+Biological carbon sequestration on land

-Biological carbon sequestration (also called biosequestration) is the capture and storage of the atmospheric greenhouse gas carbon dioxide by continual or enhanced biological processes.
+Biological carbon sequestration (also called biosequestration) is the capture and storage of the atmospheric greenhouse gas carbon dioxide by continualor enhanced biological processes.
 This form of carbon sequestration occurs through increased rates of photosynthesis via land-use practices such as reforestation and sustainable forest management.
 Land-use changes that enhance natural carbon capture have the potential to capture and store large amounts of carbon dioxide each year.
 These include the conservation, management, and restoration of ecosystems such as forests, peatlands, wetlands, and grasslands, in addition to carbon sequestration methods in agriculture.

-Methods and practices exist to enhance soil carbon sequestration in both sectors of agriculture and forestry.
+Methods and practices exist to enhance soil carbon sequestration in both agriculture and forestry.

 Forestry

-In terms of carbon retention on forest land, it is better to avoid deforestation than to remove trees and subsequently reforest, as deforestation leads to irreversible effects e.g. biodiversity loss and soil degradation.
-Additionally, the effects of af- or reforestation will be farther in the future compared to keeping existing forests intact.
-It takes much longer − several decades − for reforested areas to return to the same carbon sequestration levels found in mature tropical forests.

-The global annual gross loss of trees is estimated to be approximately 15 billion and the global number of trees has decreased by ca 46% since the beginning of human civilization.

-There are four primary ways in which reforestation and reducing deforestation can increase carbon sequestration.
-First, by increasing the volume of existing forest.
-Second, by increasing the carbon density of existing forests at a stand and landscape scale.
-Third, by expanding the use of forest products that will sustainably replace fossil-fuel emissions.
-Fourth, by reducing carbon emissions that are caused from deforestation and degradation.